dxddxx/TeXicode/README.md

 TeXicode
 ========

-TeXicode, short for TeX to Unicode, a cli that turns TeX math expressions into Unicode art.
+TeXicode, short for TeX to Unicode, a CLI that turns TeX math expressions into Unicode art.

 # Installation

 ## Run as Script

-1. have python3 installed, check with `python3 --version`
+1. Have python3 installed, check with `python3 --version`
-1. Clone repo, `cd` into the repo.
+1. Clone and `cd` into this repo.
 1. Make sure this is the correct directory by running `./txc '\Delta'`, should output `Δ`.
 1. `pwd` to get the path
-1. in ~/.zshrc or ~/.bashrc, add line `alias txc="<the_path>/txc"`
+1. In ~/.zshrc or ~/.bashrc, add line `alias txc="<the_path>/txc"`

 Running as a script seems to be faster